 PGT-SR

 PGT-SR analyzes embryos of couples known to have a chromosomal structural rearrangement.
-These mutations include several classifications like deletions, inversions, translocations and duplications.
+These mutations include several classifications, like deletions, inversions, translocations, and duplications.
 PGT-SR looks for several mutations, including:

 - Robertsonian translocations